Phase transitions induced by standard and predetermined measurements in transmon arrays: Statistical methods

 The role of $k$ can be seen by simplifying Eqs.~\eqref{averaged_observables} and~\eqref{averaged_observables_distribution} to a generic expression $\overline{f}=\sum_x p_1(x) \sum_y [p_2(x,y)f(y)]^k$ where $p_1(x)$ is the probability of each trajectory and $p_2(x,y)$ is the probability of obtaining the different outcomes $f(y)$.
 This can be further simplified as $\overline{f}=\sum_z p(z) f(z)$ if $k=1$ and thus obtained from a general distribution, i.e.~collecting results from different experiments without taking into account the trajectories.
 Here $p(z)$ is the probability of obtaining an outcome $f(z)$.
 The simplification does not hold for a general case if $k\geq2$.
 Notice the subtle difference between averaging over trajectories analytically and averaging over iterations of the circuit numerically/experimentally, see Fig.~\ref{fig:postselection_nopostelection} and App.~\ref{appsec:numerical_simulation}.

-We can go further and use the simple way of describing trajectory-averaged quantities in Eq.~\eqref{averaged_observables}, to study quantities related to the variance of observables in the high measurement regime (see App.\ref{appsec:circuit_average} for details).
-In what follows, we consider the first $k=1$ and second $k=2$ moments of observables related to the boson number without disorder in the parameters, such that Eq.~\eqref{averaged_observables} becomes
+We can go further and use the simple way of describing trajectory-averaged quantities in Eq.~\eqref{averaged_observables}, to study quantities related to the variance of observables in the high measurement regime.
+In what follows, we consider the first $k=1$ and second $k=2$ moments of observables related to the boson number without any disorder in the parameters, such that Eq.~\eqref{averaged_observables} becomes

 where the usual number of bosons is given for $k=1$.
 We are particularly interested in the trajectory-averaged fluctuations of $\hat{N}$ for each trajectory

 for which we calculate the variance of $\hat{N}$ for the final state of each trajectory, and then we average over all possible trajectories.
 We are also going to calculate the dispersion in the number of bosons with the average given by Eq.~\eqref{averaged_observables_2}